Princeton, New Jersey: Government history

 During the most stirring events in its history, Princeton was a wide spot in the road; the boundary between Somerset County and Middlesex County ran right through Princeton, along the high road between New York and Philadelphia, now Nassau Street.
-When Mercer County was formed in 1838, part of West Windsor Township was added to the portion of Montgomery Township which was included in the new county, and made into Princeton Township; the area between the southern boundary of the former Borough and the Delaware and Raritan Canal was added to Princeton Township in 1853.
+When Mercer County was formed in 1838, part of West Windsor was added to the portion of Montgomery Township which was included in the new county, and made into Princeton Township; the area between the southern boundary of the former Borough and the Delaware and Raritan Canal was added to Princeton Township in 1853.
 Princeton Borough became a separate municipality in 1894.

 In the early nineteenth century, New Jersey boroughs had been quasi-independent subdivisions chartered within existing townships that did not have full autonomy.
 Princeton Borough received such a charter in 1813, as part of Montgomery and West Windsor Townships; it continued to be part of Princeton Township until the Borough Act of 1894, which required each township to form a single school district; rather than do so, Princeton Borough petitioned to be separated.
 (The two Princetons combined their public school systems in the decades before municipal consolidation.)
 Two minor boundary changes united the then site of the Princeton Hospital and of the Princeton Regional High School inside the Borough, in 1928 and 1951 respectively.
-See the section on "government and politics" for more details about the 2011 merger of borough and township.
+See the section on "Merger of borough and township" for more details about the 2011 merger of borough and the 2013 incorporation as a municipality.

 Geography

 Princeton is located just south of a long, curving ridge known as Princeton Ridge.
 As Princeton is in a low-lying area, there have been issues with cell phone signals.

 According to the U.S. Census Bureau, Princeton had a total area of 18.41 square miles (47.69 km^{2}), including 17.95 square miles (46.48 km^{2}) of land and 0.47 square miles (1.21 km^{2}) of water (2.53%).

-Cedar Grove, Port Mercer, Princeton Basin, and Jugtown are unincorporated communities that have been absorbed into Greater Princeton over the years, but still maintain their own community identity.
+Cedar Grove, Port Mercer, Princeton Basin, and Jugtown are unincorporated communities that have been absorbed into Greater Princeton over the years, but still maintain their own community identities.

-Princeton borders the municipalities of Hopewell Township, Lawrence Township, and West Windsor Township in Mercer County; Plainsboro Township and South Brunswick Township in Middlesex County; and Franklin Township and Montgomery Township in Somerset County.
+Princeton borders the municipalities of Hopewell Township, Lawrence Township, and West Windsor in Mercer County, Plainsboro Township and South Brunswick Township in Middlesex County, and Franklin Township and Montgomery Township in Somerset County.

-United States Postal ZIP codes for Princeton include 08540, 08541 (Educational Testing Service), 08542 (largely the old Borough), 08543 (PO boxes), and 08544 (the University).
+ZIP codes for Princeton include 08540, 08541 (Educational Testing Service), 08542 (largely the old Borough), 08543 (PO boxes), and 08544 (the University).